LSSTDESC/BlendingToolKit/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![codecov](https://codecov.io/gh/LSSTDESC/BlendingToolKit/branch/master/graph/badge.svg)](https://codecov.io/gh/LSSTDESC/BlendingToolKit)

-**NOTE:** BTK is currently in development and rapidly changing, as such the documentation and most jupyter notebooks are deprecated.
-We will release a new stable version of BTK in the near future and fix these issues.
+**NOTE:** BTK is currently undergoing heavy development and rapidly changing, as such the documentation and most jupyter could be deprecated.
+Please feel free to contact @ismael-mendoza if you would like to use `BTK` for a current project or contribute.
 # BlendingToolKit
 Framework for fast generation and analysis of galaxy blends catalogs.
 This toolkit is a convenient way of producing multi-band postage stamp images of blend scenes.